-Earth Green Energy Earth Green energy is a calming, nurturing, supportive energy.
-When people are using a lot of Earth Green energy, they deeply listen to and care about the individual and their experience.
+Earth Green energy Earth Green energy is a calming, nurturing, supportive energy.
+When we're using our Earth Green energy, we deeply listen to and care about the individual and their experience.
 Earth Green energy values each individual, and is accommodating of others.
 Where Sunshine Yellow energy is a one-to-many relationship expert, Earth Green energy is a one-to-one relationship expert.
 How values are lived and upheld is of great importance.
 It is a quieter energy, enjoying the depth of relationship with a select few.
 On the blocks you can see the motto for Earth Green is 'Show me you care'.

-Sunshine Yellow Energy Sunshine Yellow energy is an outgoing, sociable, dynamic energy.
-When people are using a lot of Sunshine Yellow energy, they appear friendly, persuasive, and animated.
-They are concerned with the group dynamic and like to ensure everyone is included.
-You will often hear someone with a lot of Sunshine Yellow energy because typically, they like to be speaking!
+Sunshine Yellow energy Sunshine Yellow energy is an outgoing, sociable, dynamic energy.
+When we're using our Sunshine Yellow energy, we appear friendly, persuasive, and animated.
+We are concerned with the group dynamic and like to ensure everyone is included.
+You will often hear our Sunshine Yellow energy because typically, we like to be speaking!
 Talkative, demonstrative and enthusiastic, Sunshine Yellow energy likes to be in the thick of things.
 On your block, you can see the motto for Sunshine Yellow energy is 'Involve Me'.